Testimonials from the parents of Langsford students

 “There was no foundation there.
 We met with her teacher, and she said she’s a completely different child than she was a year ago.
 She participates more in class.
 She’s not afraid to answer things and not afraid to be wrong.
 In the past she was afraid to raise her hand and participate because she didn’t know.
 Now she understands that if she’s not sure, she has the confidence to raise her hand and answer.
 When we drive she’s reading signs and the outside world has opened up to her.
 It’s really neat to see.
 We would definitely do this all over again.
 It’s worth every penny and time to see her grow in confidence and be on level with her reading.”

-— Caroline Crofford, Parent of 2 Langsford students
+— Courtney Crofford, Parent of two Langsford students

 Home life was so stressful when trying to do homework